Igor Danchenko: Source for Steele dossier

 The FBI leadership found that Danchenko was "truthful and cooperative" but rank and file agents did not agree.
 The FBI's Supervisory Intel Analyst said that "it was his impression that the Primary Sub-source may not have been 'completely truthful' and may have been minimizing certain aspects of what he/she told Steele".
 He also "believed that there were instances where the Primary Sub-source was 'minimizing' certain facts but did not believe that he/she was 'completely fabricating' events".
 He added that he "did not know whether he could support a 'blanket statement' that the Primary Sub-source had been truthful".

-In July 2020, Senator Lindsey Graham, Republican of South Carolina, who chaired of the Judiciary Committee, released a 59-page, redacted FBI summary of the FBI's interview with Danchenko, while referring to the entire Russia investigation as "corrupt".
+In July 2020, Senator Lindsey Graham, Republican of South Carolina, who chaired the Judiciary Committee, released a 59-page, redacted FBI summary of the FBI's interview with Danchenko, while referring to the entire Russia investigation as "corrupt".
 In the FBI summary, Danchenko was referred to anonymously as the "Primary Subsource" for the Steele Dossier.
 Shortly after the release of the summary, Danchenko was identified online as the "Primary Subsource"; he was named in a newly created blog; the blog post was then promoted by a pseudonymous Twitter account created two months earlier, and the identity of Danchenko was amplified by RT, the English-language Kremlin propaganda outlet.
 Former FBI officials, such as James W. McJunkin, formerly the Bureau's assistant director for counterterrorism, said that the release of information that outed Danchenko would make it more difficult for the FBI to gain the trust of potential sources.

 In September 2020, a declassified FBI summary revealed that Danchenko had been identified by the FBI as Christopher Steele's Primary Sub-Source in December 2016.
-On October 11, 2022, FBI supervisory analyst Brian Auten testified that he had been the one who had personally identified Danchenko.